RaresDrg/test-readme/README.md

         The validation strategy follows a two-layer approach designed to validate client input and preserve database integrity.
       </li>
       <li>
-        Layer 1: Request validation <br> — all incoming client input (body, query, params) is validated through a centralized and dynamic Joi schema system, acting as the first layer of protection and rejecting invalid or incomplete data before it reaches the business logic.
+        Layer 1: Request validation — all incoming client input (body, query, params) is validated through a centralized and dynamic Joi schema system, acting as the first layer of protection and rejecting invalid or incomplete data before it reaches the business logic.
       </li>
       <li>
         Layer 2: Database validation —